finos/FDC3/docs/api/specs/webConnectionProtocol.md

 ### Step 5: Disconnection

 Desktop Agent Preload interfaces, as used in container-based Desktop Agent implementations, are usually able to track the lifecycle and current URL of windows that host web apps in their scope.
-Hence, this is currently no requirement nor means for an app to indicate that it is closing, rather it is the responsibility of the Desktop Agent to update its internal state when an app closes or changes identity.
+Hence, there is currently no requirement nor means for an app to indicate that it is closing, rather it is the responsibility of the Desktop Agent to update its internal state when an app closes or changes identity.

 However, Browser Resident Desktop Agents working with a Desktop Agent Proxy interface may have more trouble tracking child windows and frames.
 Hence, a specific WCP message ([WCP6Goodbye](https://fdc3.finos.org/schemas/next/api/WCP6Goodbye.schema.json)) is provided for the `getAgent()` implementation to indicate that an app is disconnecting from the Desktop Agent and will not communicate further unless and until it reconnects via the WCP.
 The `getAgent()` implementation MUST listen for the `pagehide` event from the HTML Standard's [Page Life Cycle API](https://html.spec.whatwg.org/multipage/document-lifecycle.html#document-lifecycle) ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagehide_event), [Chrome for Developers](https://developer.chrome.com/docs/web-platform/page-lifecycle-api#developer-recommendations-for-each-state)) and send [WCP6Goodbye](https://fdc3.finos.org/schemas/next/api/WCP6Goodbye.schema.json) if it receives an event where the `persisted` property is `false`.